 How Do I Check the Tracking Status for My Ballot?

 New this year in California is a statewide online tracking system for mail-in ballots.
 A new, opt-in service called Where’s My Ballot? allows you to see exactly where your ballot is–and it tracks it both on its way to you and after you’ve sent it back.
 If you see any strange hold-ups along the way, reach out to [email protected]

 What Should I Do If I Do Not Want to Return My Ballot by Mail?

 The simplest and safest option may be filling out your mail-in ballot at home as if you were going to mail it back, but instead taking the completed ballot to a ballot drop-off location or early voting center.
 Any facility set up for early voting can put your sealed, completed ballot right into the pool to be counted.
 A number of special, secure drop boxes will also be available around the region where you can simply deposit the ballot and know it’s safely skipping the journey through the mail, while remaining contactless.
 The locations will be listed on the Secretary of State’s website.

 Can I Still Use a Voting Machine If I Want to Do So?

 You certainly can.
 Voting centers will be open on Election Day for those who want that experience and will be doing their best to maintain hygiene standards.
-You can look up your designated polling place online.
+You can look up Vote Centers near you, along with wait times at each, on the Registrar-Recorder/County Clerk’s website.
 On Election Day, polling places will be open 7 a.m. to 8 p.m.

 If you want to vote with a machine, but still avoid the lines and crowds likely to occur on November 3, consider early voting.
 A number of voting centers will open on October 24, and more will come online on October 30.
 The early voting centers are generally open 10 a.m. to 7 p.m. every day in the run-up to the election, but double check before you go.
 And be sure to wear a mask.